 Note: Some of these substitutions are not on the Paleo diet.

 Almond flour - You can substitute this for your favorite gluten free flour blend though it will no longer be grain free.
 This swap will result in a denser loaf.
-I would not recommend coconut flour unless you are familiar with it's unique properties.
+I would not recommend coconut flour unless you are familiar with it's unique properties and how to adjust the wet ingredients.

 Maple syrup - Swap for 3 tablespoons honey (honey is sweeter than maple syrup).
 You may also use 1/4 cup granulated sugar (white or brown) but will need to replace some of the moisture lost.
 Try 1-2 tablespoons water, dairy free milk, or extra zucchini.